Bylaws of the Geoscience Education Research (GER) Division of the National Association of Geoscience Teachers

 - Only elected officers will have full voting privileges on the Executive Board

-B. The one-year terms of the Division Vice-President, President, and Past President shall be consecutive, pending results of the annual election.
-At the end of her or his term, the Vice-President will be nominated by the Nominations and Elections Committee for the office of President, and the President will be nominated by the Nominations and Elections Committee for the office of Past President.
+- The one-year terms of the Division Vice-President, President, and Past President shall be consecutive, pending results of the annual election.
+At the end of their term, the Vice-President will be nominated by the Nominations and Elections Committee for the office of President, and the President will be nominated by the Nominations and Elections Committee for the office of Past President.

 - The terms for any office with a term longer than one year shall be staggered to minimize the number of vacancies in any given election.

-- In the event an officer must step down before the end of his or her term, the Executive Board may appoint a current member of the Division to fulfill the remainder of the vacated term.
+- In the event an officer must step down before the end of their term, the Executive Board may appoint a current member of the Division to fulfill the remainder of the vacated term.

 Article IV: Officers and Responsibilities